friends-of-freeswitch/switchio/docs/apps.rst

 .. note::
     This is meant to be a simple example and not actually implemented for practical use.
-The :py:class:`switchy.observer.EventListener`
+    :py:meth:`switchy.observe.EventListener.count_calls` exists
-    implements a counter method :py:meth:`count_calls` for this very purpose.
+    for this very purpose.

 Event Handlers